i. Upper level that restricts price from moving higher is a resistance. Lower level that restricts price from moving lower is a support.

 When drawing support and resistance zones, make sure you mention the timeframe they are drawn on.

-How to identify whether the support/resistance will hold or break?
+How to identify whether the support or resistance will hold or break?

-1) Always remember, support and resistance get stronger with the number of times price touches it, but also remember that support and resistance are meant to be broken.
+1. Support and resistance gets stronger with the number of times price touches it, but also remember that support and resistance are meant to be broken

 Because if the price is rejecting, then that means the price is respecting the level, and it is most likely, that the support resistance area will hold.